-You will then be placed into a limited capability for work (LCW) group.
+You will then be put into a limited capability for work (LCW) group.
 This is sometimes called a conditionality group.
 Each group includes activities you must do to prepare for work.

 If you are too unwell to work at all, you will not be expected to prepare for work.

 If you do not keep to your claimant commitment, your benefit could be stopped or reduced.
-So, it is important to make sure the agreement reflects what you can and cannot do.
+It is important to make sure the agreement reflects what you can and cannot do.

 The amount of UC you can get depends on your income and circumstances.
 It may also depend on the income and circumstances of people living with you.

-UC is paid monthly.
+UC is paid monthly in arrears.
 You usually need to wait about 5 weeks for your first payment.
 You can apply for an advance payment to help you budget.
-This advance payment is then repaid over 12 months by reducing your UC payments.
+This advance payment is repaid over 24 months by reducing your UC payments.

-UC also gives extra payments, called elements, for people in certain situations.
-You may get the following elements:
+UC also gives extra payments for people in certain situations.
+These extra payments are called elements:

 The child element